Al-Kiya al-Harrasi: Early life

 He was born in the year 450 AH/1058 CE in the region of Tabaristan and studied under the local ulama.
 He departed from his native land to seek knowledge at the age of eighteen years to Nishapur and studied jurisprudence under the direction of Imam al-Haramayn until he excelled in Islamic law.
-He became known as one of al-Juwayni's most outstanding students, second only to Imam al-Ghazali, as related by Abu ʿAli al-Hasan ibn Muḥammad al-Shaffar and other scholars.
+He became known as one of al-Juwayni's most outstanding students, second only to Imam al-Ghazali, as related by other scholars.

 Scholarly life

 He then proceeded to the town of Bayhaq, where he spent several years teaching the doctrine of the Shafi'i school.
 Eventually, he reached to Baghdad where he came in contact with Sultan Berkyaruq.
 It was through the Sultan's favour where Ilkiya al-Harrasi status rose to wealth and prestige.
 He served under the dynasty as the chief judge of Baghdad and fulfilled his duties.
-Ilkiya al-Harrasi became a popular lecturer and was appointed as the head of Al-Nizamiyya of Baghdad.
+Ilkiya al-Harrasi became a popular lecturer and was appointed as the head of the Nizamiyya of Baghdad.
 He was a famous preacher and his gatherings would be described by visitors as being huge.
 Ilkiya was highly skilled in fiqh, usul al-fiqh, and khilaf (legal disputation).
 He was an imposing scholar, known for his intellectual brilliance, eloquence, handsome appearance, and beautiful recitation.

 He was a scholar of Shafi'i-Ash'ari background, but unlike his contemporary al-Ghazzali, he specialized in hadith as a separate subject and would frequently use hadith to cite evidence in his theological debates and preaching discourses.
 Many distinguished hadith scholars of Baghdad were among his students.
 The quote attributed to him: “When the horsemen of the traditions gallop about in the battlefield, the heads of analogical deductions are struck and carried off by the wind,” amply illustrates his position that hadith should be prioritised over individual reason.
 Ilkiya al-Harrasi and Ibn Aqil, the head of the Hanbalis in Baghdad were close sparring-partners in disputation.